mne-tools/mne-python/doc/source/manual/analyze.rst

     Shows the location in the *FreeSurfer* Talairach coordinates which give a better match to the Talairach atlas.

-The above coordinate systems are discussed in detail in Section 5.2.
+The above coordinate systems are discussed in detail in :ref:`CHDEDFIB`.

 .. note:: By default, the tksurfer program,    part of the FreeSurfer package, shows    the vertex locations on the *orig* rather than *white* surfaces.
 Therefore, the coordinates shown in mne_analyze and tksurfer are    by default slightly different (usually by < 1 mm).
 To make the    two programs consistent, you can start tksurfer with    the ``-orig white`` option.